guettli/django-and-third-party-js/README.md

 For example you want to use [Boostrap](//getbootstrap.com/) or [htmx](//htmx.org).

-Here I list the options you have, so that you have an overview to find your solution.
+Here I list the options you have so that you have an overview to find your solution.

 Please give me feedback!
-Is there a feasible option missing in this list?
+Is there a feasible option missing from this list?
 Please share your solution.

 # Public CDN